GIMP Image Pipe Format

 The rest is just gbr files catted in.

-Making a gih file:
+Making a .gih file:

-1. Create a series of gbr files.
-Note these do not
+1. Create a series of .gbr files.
+Note these do not need to be the same size.

 2. Create a text header like above.